ARC-OPT/Documentation/tutorials/vel_serial_vs_hybrid_robots.md

-the actuators within parallel submechanisms cannot be considered in the optimization problem, which may over- or under-estimate the admissible workspace of the robot .
+the actuators within parallel submechanisms cannot be considered in the optimization problem, which may over- or under-estimate the admissible workspace of the robot.
-2) The parallel mechanisms may be subject to singularities that cannot be properly considered in the WBC
+2) The parallel mechanisms may be subject to singularities that cannot be properly considered in the WBC.
-3) The solution of the WBC problem will be less accurate as it does not capture the correct dynamics of the parallel mechanisms
+3) The solution of the WBC problem will be less accurate. as it does not capture the correct dynamics of the parallel mechanisms.
 4) It leads to custom and complicated robot control software stacks, which may be hard to maintain and reuse.

 [[Previous Tutorial]](https://arc-opt.github.io/Documentation/tutorials/vel_task_hierarchies.html)[[Back to Main Page]](https://arc-opt.github.io/Documentation)[[Next Tutorial]](https://arc-opt.github.io/Documentation/tutorials/vel_floating_base_robots.html)